-Two Directors are to be elected for a three-year term.
-You may choose to vote for up to two (2) candidates.
+Three Directors are to be elected for a three-year term.
+You may choose to vote for up to three (3) candidates.
 The candidates are:

 Candidate biographies are listed below according to their order on the ballot.

 Josh Brady graduated from Dalhousie University with a degree in Biochemistry before becoming a member of the innovative University of Waterloo School of Pharmacy co-op program, graduating in the Vanguard class of 2011.
 After practicing in the long term care division of a high functioning and well respected independent pharmacy, Josh relocated to the interior of B.C. for a new experience.
 Building on his long term care experience, Josh’s next career step was to become the pharmacy manager of a Remedy’s Rx long-term care pharmacy, before moving over to Shoppers Drug Mart to gain experience in the community pharmacy practice.